-Purpose: The loan was issued for the purpose of furnishing all labor, materials, and charges and net revenues of the water and sewer system.
-The lien is junior and
+Dated: September 4, 2013 Purpose: The loan was issued for the purpose of furnishing all labor, materials, and equipment to construct the Southwest 6 & 7 transmission and distribution facilities.
+Payment Dates: Semiannual interest and principal Security: The loan is secured by a lien upon the net revenues of the capital facility expansion charges and net revenues of the water and sewer system.
+The lien is junior and subordinate to the water and sewer revenue bonds.
+Insurer: N/A Ratings: N/A

-Security: The loan is secured by a lien upon the net revenues of the capital facility expansion